JustRoxy/picard-lyrics/README.md

 - `*_lyrics_update_time` (nullable) - object, controlling how frequent lyrics cache should update.
   Setting it to `null` disables cache update for this specific state.
 - `sources` - is a prioritized list of sources (higher - more priority).
+You can remove a source if you doesn't want to use them.
 If lyrics couldn't be found in higher source the program will fall back to the next source.
 Available sources for now:
     - `lrclib` - [lrclib.net](https://lrclib.net/)
     - `lyricsify` - [lyricsify.com](https://www.lyricsify.com/) (generally worse, fewer artists and fewer tracks)